Introduction to Apache Pig

 Pig is a high-level platform or tool which is used to process the large datasets.
 It provides a high-level of abstraction for processing over the MapReduce.
 It provides a high-level scripting language, known as Pig Latin which is used to develop the data analysis codes.
 First, to process the data which is stored in the HDFS, the programmers will write the scripts using the Pig Latin Language.
 Internally Pig Engine(a component of Apache Pig) converted all these scripts into a specific map and reduce task.
 But these are not visible to the programmers in order to provide a high-level of abstraction.
 Pig Latin and Pig Engine are the two main components of the Apache Pig tool.
 The result of Pig always stored in the HDFS.

-Note: Pig Engine has two type of the execution enviornment i.e. a local execution enviornment in a single JVM (used when dataset is small in size)and distributed execution enviornment in a Hadoop Cluster.
+Note: Pig Engine has two type of execution environment i.e. a local execution environment in a single JVM (used when dataset is small in size)and distributed execution environment in a Hadoop Cluster.

 Need of Pig: One limitation of MapReduce is that the development cycle is very long.
 Writing the reducer and mapper, compiling packaging the code, submitting the job and retrieving the output is a time-consuming task.
 Apache Pig reduces the time of development using the multi-query approach.
 Also, Pig is beneficial for the programmers who are not from Java background.
 200 lines of Java code can be written in only 10 lines using the Pig Latin language.
 Programmers who have SQL knowledge needed less effort to learn Pig Latin.